smart-data-models/dataModel.IssueTracking/service_requests/doc/spec_JA.md

       x-ngsi:
         type: Property
     status_notes:
-      description: Property.
-Explanation of why status was changed to current state or more details on current status than conveyed with status alone.
+      description: Explanation of why status was changed to current state or more details on current status than conveyed with status alone
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'Property.
-NGSI Entity type.
+      description: 'NGSI Entity type.
 It has to be service_requests.
 Enum:''service_requests'''
       enum:
         - service_requests
       type: string
       x-ngsi:
         type: Property
     updated_datetime:
-      description: 'Property.
-The date and time when the service request was last modified.
-For requests with status=closed, this will be the date the request was closed.
-Model:''https://schema.org/DateTime'''
+      description: 'The date and time when the service request was last modified.
+For requests with status=closed, this will be the date the request was closed'
       type: string
       x-ngsi:
         model: https://schema.org/DateTime